 Our plan has people and free language interpreter services available to answer questions from disabled non-English speaking members.
 Our plan can also provide written materials in Spanish.
-We can also give you information in Braille, in large print, or other alternate formats if you need it.
+We can also give you information in braille, in large print, or other alternate formats if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Customer Care (phone numbers are printed on the back cover of this booklet). or contact the Department of Health and Human Services' Office for Civil Rights at 1-800-368-1019 (TTY 1-800-537-7697) or your local Office for Civil Rights
+To get information from us in a way that works for you, please call Customer Care (phone numbers are printed on the back cover of this booklet).

 If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with our Customer Care (phone numbers are printed on the back cover of this booklet).
-You may also file a compliant with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
+You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
 Contact information is included in this Evidence of Coverage or with this mailing, or you may contact our Customer Care for additional information.